mycomycul/PDFWriter/README.md

 # PDFWriter
-This .NET C# MVC Project takes HTML input and prints it, using the PDFSharp Library, on a pre-existing PDF using printing coordinates and styling saved in a JSONfile.
+This .NET C# MVC Project takes HTML input and prints it, using the PDFSharp Library, on a pre-existing PDF using printing coordinates and styling saved in a JSON file.
 This version prints a lunar cat ownership agreement and e-mails or downloads it.

 ## Motivation
 The original intent was to provide for filling out extensive digital contracts online, printing the data on a preexisting contracts in PDF format, and e-mailing them to the legal department to be countersigned.
 The company wanted a solution that translated responsive web styling into a reliable paper formatting.
 All of the solutions were either overly complicated or required another licensing fee for an API so I wanted to build something that could be reused without too much setup or overhead.
 This is a basic sample of the deployed solution.

 ## Getting Started

-After cloning the repository, the CatContract() needs to have the locations of the PDF, JSON and local save location updated.
+After cloning the repository, open the sln and execute.
+Fill out the form and choose "Submit and Download".
+You will recieve a copy of the contract and a certificate of registration.
-To enable emailing, proper email credentials and account information needs to be set for the source account in EmailAgreement().
+To enable emailing, proper email credentials and account information need to be set for the source account in EmailAgreement().

 ### To create a new project
-Run the program and navigate to home/creategrid to upload a pdf and download it with coordinates printed on it.
+- Run the program and navigate to "Create Grid" to upload a pdf and download it with coordinates printed on it.
 Currently it prints a full grid with 25 point resolution.
 Single, vertical or horizontal lines of coordinates can be created by commenting out the appropriate section in the CreateGrid method.
-Coordinates of each intended printing location on the page needs to be saved as JSON at the location specified in CatContract().
+- Coordinates of each intended printing location on the page needs to be saved as JSON as shown below.
+- Update the pdf and json file location specified in CatContract().
+- Make a view with inputs and a viewmodel with properties that match the names of the inputs specified in the JSON file and use them to replace CatContract.cshtml and CatContractViewModel
 ### JSON Sample
 ```
 {